krutika12yeola/krutika12yeola/README.md

 ### Glad to see you here!
-I'm Final Year Computer BTech student to secure an entry-level position as a Computer Engineer, apply technical skills, contribute to projects, and grow professionally in teamwork.
+ To secure an entry-level position as a Computer Engineer, apply technical skills, contribute to projects, and grow professionally in teamwork.
 While continuously learning and contributing to the success of the organization.
 Always Learn To New Skill.
-Technical Skills :- C++ , python , MySql
-Web Development :- HTML5, CSS, Django
+Technical Skills :- Python, Data Science, OOPs, DBMS, AWS Services, Linux Web Development :- HTML5, CSS, Django
 Soft Skills :- Team Leader, Presentation Skills, Design.